Step 3: Read the guidelines, gather forms and letters, check the deadline

 For electronic deadlines, find out whether you must submit it by midnight or by “close of business” in a particular time zone and plan to submit early to avoid potential technical problems.
 A deadline that falls on a federal holiday may be moved; be sure you know what the sponsor has planned.

 For all deadlines, you must allow enough time for the endorsement (blue sheet) process.
 You cannot submit your proposal until this process is complete.
-Try the basic timeline developed by the Sponsored Research Office to help you plan.
+Try the basic timeline developed by Sponsored Research staff to help you plan.